 5 essential steps

-While physicians are grateful for the actions already taken by Congress and this Administration, in a letter to Congressional leaders today, the AMA urges additional steps that must be taken to preserve the viability of independent physician practices.
+While physicians are grateful for the actions already taken by Congress and this Administration, in a letter to Congressional leaders today, the AMA urges additional steps (PDF) that must be taken to preserve the viability of independent physician practices.
 These steps include:

 Additional direct financial support.
 We call on Congress to authorize direct financial support, grants, and interest-free loans and other mechanisms, such as a 9/11-type COVID fund, for physician practices of all sizes.
 Reimbursable expenses should include payroll costs and other overhead costs, as well as payments made to outside firms for billing and IT purposes, especially for those practices that are too small to maintain part/full-time staff for these functions.